On the non-periodic stable Auslander--Reiten Heller component for the Kronecker algebra over a complete discrete valuation ring: Preliminaries

+\begin{definition} Let $(Q,v, \tau)$ be a valued stable translation quiver.
+A \textit{subadditive function} on $(Q,v, \tau)$ is a function $\ell$ from $Q_0$ to the set of non-negative integers $\mathbb{Z}_{\geq 0}$ such that it satisfies

+for all $x\in Q_0$.
+A subadditive function $\ell$ is called \textit{additive} if the equality holds for all $x\in Q_0$. \end{definition}

-\begin{theorem} Let $(Q,v,\tau)$ be a $\tau$-non-periodic connected valued stable translation quiver which admits a non-zero subadditive function $d$ such that its values are non-negative integer.
-Then, either \begin{enumerate}[(i)] \item $(Q,v,\tau)$ is smooth and $d$ is both additive and bounded, or \item $(Q,v,\tau)$ is of the form $\Z\Delta$ for some valued quiver $\Delta$. \end{enumerate} Moreover if $Q$ has cyclic paths, then $Q$ is smooth and $d$ is additive.\end{theorem}
+\begin{theorem}[{\cite[p.653, 669]{Z}}] Let $(Q,v,\tau)$ be a non-periodic connected valued stable translation quiver which admits a non-zero subadditive function $\ell: Q_0 \to \mathbb{Z}_{\geq 0}$.
+Then, one of the following holds: \begin{enumerate}[(i)] \item $(Q,v,\tau)$ is smooth and $d$ is both additive and bounded. \item $(Q,v,\tau)$ is of the form $\Z\Delta$ for some valued quiver $\Delta$. \end{enumerate} Moreover, if $Q$ has a cyclic path, then $(Q,v,\tau)$ is smooth and $\ell$ is additive.\end{theorem}

-\begin{definition} Let $(Q,\tau)$ be a stable translation quiver.
-A full subquiver, say $C$, of $Q$ is called a \textbf{component} of $(Q,\tau)$ provided that a proper subquiver of $C$ satisfying the following two conditions does not exist. \begin{enumerate}[(i)] \item $C$ is stable under the quiver automorphism $\tau$, \item $C$ is a disjoint union of connected components of the underlying undirected graph. \end{enumerate} \end{definition}